Best Anti-Inflammatory Foods

 Do you have any dietary restrictions or food allergies?

 If you are trying to stick to a certain diet (paleo, Whole30, keto, etc.) or have any sort of health-related food aversions or allergies, then you should be mindful of which foods on the list fit your needs and health goals.
-The majority of these anti-inflammatory foods are plant-based products, and so will fit easily into a vegan and vegetarian lifestyle (with the one exception obviously being salmon).
-Be aware of any allergies you have before trying new foods.
-Those with nut allergies will obviously want to stay away from walnuts and those individuals suffering from Phenylketonuria, or PKU should avoid the foods on this list that are high in protein (fish, nuts, legumes, etc.) and eat other lower sources of protein in very moderate amounts (i.e. broccoli).
+The majority of these anti-inflammatory foods are plant-based products and will fit easily into a vegan and vegetarian lifestyle (with the one exception obviously being salmon).
+In addition, be aware of any allergies you have before trying new foods.

 Are you menopausal?